davew-msft/ADPE2E/README.md

 ## Lab Prerequisites and Deployment
 The following prerequisites must be completed before you start these labs:

-* You must have an Azure account with administrator- or controbutor-level access to your subscription.
+* You must have an Azure account with administrator- or contributor-level access to your subscription.
 If you don’t have an account, you can sign up for free following the instructions here: https://azure.microsoft.com/en-au/free/
 * Lab 5 requires you to have a Twitter account.
 If you don’t have an account you can sign up for free following the instructions here: https://twitter.com/signup.
 * Lab 5 requires you to have a Power BI Pro account.
 If you don’t have an account you can sign up for a 60-day trial for free here: https://powerbi.microsoft.com/en-us/power-bi-pro/